- Fuel expenses have a big impact on the budgets of businesses that operate a fleet of vehicles.

 Your driver training program should include teaching drivers to curb aggressive driving habits, as this will reduce fuel consumption and improve road safety.
 You can also use telematics to send drivers reminders to avoid aggressive driving.

-Did you know?
 According to UMTRI’s study, aggressive driving from your team can reduce your fleet’s fuel economy by 20% to 30%.
-Driver scorecards are common in many GPS tracking solutions, and can curb aggressive driving habits
+Driver scorecards are common in many GPS management solutions, and can curb aggressive driving habits

 8. Match the vehicle and engine to the route.